-The Frisco 52″ Cat Tree was purchased specifically for our senior cat that’s about 8lbs.
+We purchased the Frisco 52-in Cat Tree and Condo for our senior cat that’s about 8lbs.
 I wanted a tall cat tree that she could use to observe her environment while still having something that wasn’t too difficult to climb.
 The cat tree has multiple sisal rope scratching posts, perches, and one apartment.
-It also has a bonus scratch board ramp.
+It also has a bonus scratchboard ramp.

 Parts included for the cat tree: